 --- Dr. Dieter Rexroth, director of the Frankfurth Festival

 "My first reaction was that I couldn't believe it.
-When I learned that Frank Zappa was a composer of serious classical music, I told my partners, "Okay, there's some of these pop stars who try to do this kind of stuff, but I am sure that he is just a beginner."
+When I learned that Frank Zappa was a composer of serious classical music, I told my partners, "OK, there's some of these pop stars who try to do this kind of stuff, but I am sure that he is just a beginner."
 I was really surprised when I saw the high quality of compositions like "Mo 'N Herb's Vacation."

 --- Andreas Molich-Zebhauser, director of the Deutsche Ensemble Academy